OH202/breakingBach/README.md

 breakingBach
 ========================================================================================================================

-Here's what I think it should include:

-name of the projects and all sub-modules and libraries (sometimes they are named different and very confusing to new users)

 File hierarchy is split up into 6 sections in an attempt to organize development according to MVC design principles: